 Docker is transforming the way software is developed, distributed, and run.
-The advantage: we can encapsulate the entire environment to put it into production with the same characteristics.
+The advantage is you can encapsulate the entire environment to put it into production with the same characteristics.

 What is Docker?